 "People said, "No, that's not going to work.
 It's all keyboards now.
 It's all synthesizers.'
 I think A Flock of Seagulls was No. 1," Wetton laughed years later.
 "Actually, what we did was make a sound that blew synthesizers out of the water.
 Everyone said, "Oh, no, no, no. A prog-guitar band ain't gonna work.'
 But it did."

-Wetton wasn’t overselling it.
-Asia, released March 18, 1982, topped the Billboard chart, selling more than four million copies in the U.S. alone and sending its first two tracks into the Top 20 (“Heat of the Moment” peaked at No. 4; “Only Time Will Tell” topped out at No. 17).
+Wetton wasn't overselling it.
+Asia, released on March 18, 1982, topped the Billboard chart, selling more than four million copies in the U.S. alone and sending its first two tracks into the Top 20. ("Heat of the Moment" peaked at No. 4; "Only Time Will Tell" topped out at No. 17.)
 Shortly after their respective former bands had been left for dead, Asia proved there was still a pop market for rock music with prog overtones.